samanthacheungg/BINF6310-Group-Project/KYLE_STEP_BY_STEP_GUIDE.md

 4. [ ] Find/run figure3f script
 5. [ ] Fill in your results summary
 6. [ ] Post update to group chat
-7. [ ] Ask me (Claude) to help create the final assembled figure
+7. [ ] create the final assembled figure

 ---

-**You've got this!
-Start with Step 1 and take it one step at a time.
-I'm here to help! 🚀**